- What Size Air Conditioner Do I Need?

 One of the biggest benefits of an air conditioning tune-up is spotting potential problems early and avoiding more expensive repairs later.
 A failing part that could cause other parts of the system to burn out or even create a fire hazard can be quickly replaced.
 Plus, if the problem is spotted during the tune-up, it will be fixed before the air conditioner suddenly breaks during peak air conditioning season and avoid expensive emergency repairs or days without air conditioning.

 A tune-up can also reduce utility bills.
 A clean air conditioner without debris restricting airflow runs much more efficiently.
 Ensuring that refrigerant levels are optimal also ensures optimal performance.
 This also increases comfort levels.
 An overtaxed air conditioner will not be able to cool a home fully on the warmest days and could possibly even freeze up and shut down completely.
+Learn more about our Comfort Plans for yearly tune-ups.

 When duct cleaning is done, it can significantly increase air quality as the home’s entire air supply is no longer passing over any pollutants that may have been present in the ducts.
-It also increases the system’s energy efficiency because dirt in the system reduces air flow and forces it to work harder.
+It also increases the system’s energy efficiency because dirt in the system reduces airflow and forces it to work harder.